forwarder1121/forwarder1121/README.md

-Below is an updated GitHub README in Markdown that includes a separate **Awards & Achievements** section:

----

-# Portfolio

 ## Awards & Achievements

-### MADUV Challenge 2025 – 3rd Place with 2D-Siwn
+### MADUV Challenge 2025 – 3rd Place

 **Overview:**
-The MADUV Challenge 2025 invited participants to develop models to classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
-Our solution employed a **2D-Siwn-based feature extraction** method combined with a Swin Transformer to effectively process and classify the audio data.
+The MADUV Challenge 2025 called for models to classify mice as either wild-type or ASD models based on high-frequency ultrasound vocalizations.
+In this challenge, state-of-the-art speech and signal processing techniques were employed to analyze complex audio data.

 **My Contribution:**
-- Developed a 2D-Siwn-based approach for robust feature extraction from ultrasound data.
+- **Swin Transformer Implementation:** Leveraged a Swin Transformer model to perform robust image classification on mel-spectrogram representations of the ultrasound data.
-- Fine-tuned the final classification threshold for optimal performance.
+- **Mel-Spectrogram Conversion Pipeline:** Developed an end-to-end pipeline to convert raw ultrasound vocalizations into mel-spectrograms, enabling effective feature extraction and model training.
-- Achieved **3rd Place** in the challenge.
+- **Achievement:** Secured **3rd Place** in the challenge.

-For more details, visit the [MADUV Challenge website](https://www.maduv.org/).
+For more information, visit the [MADUV Challenge website](https://www.maduv.org/).

 ---